 Probiotic increased the expression of a bacterial enzyme and the amount of histamine in mice.
 Using positron-emission tomography (PET) for imaging of tumors, experts have revealed the presence of tumors and increased glucose uptake in the walls of the colon.
 In mice injected with the probiotic was smaller tumors and significantly decreased glucose absorption region.

 Active probiotics reduced inflammation, reduced concentration of cytokine in plasma and prevent an increase in the number of myeloid cells.
 According to Dr. Versalovicha producing histamine probiotic L. reuteri weakens the colon carcinogenesis.
-The role of histamine in the formation of cancer is still unclear in humans.
+The role of histamine in the formation of cancer in humans is still unclear.
 When the researchers analyzed data from 2153 patients with colorectal cancer, the results showed better survival in patients with high expression of the histamine receptor.
 These data show that the probiotics generating histamine in the presence of a sufficient amount of L-histidine protein, may improve the results in patients with cancer.
 "The results illustrate the role of histamine in the suppression of chronic inflammatory bowel disease and colon cancer," - said Dr. Versalovich.